 I didn’t have internet which helped me escape from my little inward hole.
 Online I had the right words and communication came easy.
 All it would take is a bit of broadband for me to tell myself I could interact solely through a screen.
 I was glad to not have that power shackling me nor the little productivity I’m capable of.
 I got myself outside on a daily basis which in itself felt like an accomplishment.
 I wanted to come to know the town, not accumulate bed sores.

 I took many walks, perhaps a hundred.
-For hours a day I trekked the city up Hennepin from the river to the frozen lakes.
+For hours a day I trekked the city up Hennepin from the river to its frozen lakes.
 From my neighborhood to far-off parks.
 I devised a motto for this lifestyle.
 “Minneapolis: Something new every day.”
 To me this meant enveloping myself in a new discovery or experience each time the sun rose in the city.
 It was loosely defined and sometimes wasn’t more than a new route home or using a different mailbox to feed my postcards.
 But it also meant smiling at others, embracing aimless wander, and living outside the bedded cage I rented.

 I wrote letters by the lake and inspected cans whose garbage licked at my imagination.
 I walked a drunk transient to the library so he could piss.
 From there I ended up at a holiday parade of caged children in blue elephant suits.
 I followed everything that got to me in hopes of capturing the small and unique.
 Allowing myself to be open to new experience is what spurred on memories and moments I could think of at night in bed.
 It’s what helped me feel good more often than not.